Generalized description of intermittency in turbulence via stochastic methods: Quantification of Small-Scale Intermittency on the Basis of Kramers-Moyal Coefficients

-We have estimated the Kramers-Moyal coefficients for $r=L/2$ via an extrapolation method for the conditional moments along the lines of \citet{Renner2002a}.
-Here, the $v$-range has been rescaled with $\sigma_{\infty}= \sqrt{2} u_{rms}$ for better comparison.
-The obtained coefficients for Burgers turbulence ($\alpha=1$) in Fig. \ref{fig:km_burgers} (b) agree quite well with the theoretical predictions (\ref{eq:km_shock}).
+We compare the reduced Kramers-Moyal coefficients from run \#1-\#3 in Figure~\ref{fig:km_dns} to the ones predicted by the phenomenological models from Section~\ref{sec:markov}.
+Higher order $K_n$ of the intermediate case correspond well to Yakhot's intermittency model.
+However, it must be stressed that the first three coefficients deviate from Yakhot's predictions.
+Moreover, in calculating the third-order structure function $\zeta_3= 3K_1 -3K_2+K_3\approx 1.266$, we observe that it does not follow Kolmogorov's law.
+Hence, an accurate description via the Kramers-Moyal coefficients has to resolve the spatial dependence of $D^{(n)}(v,r)$ as well in order to extract the $1/r$ dependence.

 Higher-order coefficients ($n=3,4$) can be detected significantly for negative increments due to rare large-negative gradient events.
 Moreover, only the drift coefficient is different from zero for positive increments whereas all higher order coefficients drop to zero for $v>0$.
 It should be noted that $D^{(2)}$ possesses an additional intercept that is due to the non-conservative forcing procedure.
-The reduced Kramers-Moyal coefficients have been obtained via polynomial fits (see caption in Fig. \ref{fig:km_burgers}).
-Moreover, the evolution of the one-increment PDF in scale is depicted in Fig. \ref{fig:km_burgers} (a) and shows a pronounced left tail due to shock events \citep{Balkovsky1997,E1999}.
+The reduced Kramers-Moyal coefficients have been obtained via polynomial fits (see caption in Figure~\ref{fig:km_burgers}).
+Moreover, the evolution of the one-increment PDF in scale is depicted in Figure~\ref{fig:km_burgers} (a) and shows a pronounced left tail due to shock events \cite{Balkovsky1997,E1999}.